Wim Mennes

-Wim Mennes (born 25 January 1977) is a Belgian professional football manager and former player who was most recently the head coach of Belgian Division 3 club Wezel Sport.
+Wim Mennes (born 25 January 1977) is a Belgian professional football manager and former player who is the head coach of Belgian Division 2 club Hades.

+Playing career

+Mennes began his professional playing career with Lommel.
+In the 2000–01 season, he reached the final of the Belgian Cup with Lommel, in which the club narrowly lost to Westerlo with Mennes playing the full match.

+Following the cup final, he moved to Westerlo in 2002, where he spent six and a half seasons.
+During the winter break of the 2008–09 season, he moved to Sint-Truiden, helping them to the Second Division title and promotion at the end of the season.
+After they were relegated from the Belgian First Division again in 2012, Mennes continued his career in the lower divisions, representing Bocholt VV, Oosterzonen and Racing Peer.
+In 2022, at the age of 45, Mennes retired from playing football.

 Managerial career

-In 2022, at the age of 45, Mennes retired from playing football.
-He immediately transitioned to a coaching role, taking over as head coach of Belgian Division 3 club Wezel Sport, succeeding Sepp De Roover.
+Shortly after ending his playing career, Mennes transitioned to a coaching role, taking over as head coach of Belgian Division 3 club Wezel Sport, succeeding Sepp De Roover.
 In his first season, Mennes led Wezel Sport to the title in the Belgian Division 3 VV B, achieving consecutive promotions for the club.
 In March 2023, it was announced that Mennes would not continue as coach after the 2022–23 season.

+In July 2023, Mennes was appointed head coach of Belgian Division 2 club Hades, succeeding Mirko Licata.

+Personal life

+After leaving professional football in 2012, Mennes worked as a physical education teacher while continuing to play football at amateur level.